cyfrost/install-gnome-extensions/README.md

 You most probably already have these dependencies installed, otherwise they're just a install command away from your distro's repos.

-For Fedora: `sudo dnf install -y curl wget jq unzip`
+For Fedora, you can do: `sudo dnf install -y curl wget jq unzip`

 ### Getting the Extensions